-- 55. Google has monopoly power in the Merchant Market for Mobile OSs through its Android OS.
+- 55. 52.
+Google has monopoly power in the Merchant Market for Mobile OSs through its Android OS.
 As determined by the European Commission during the course of its investigation of Android, the Android OS, licensed to OEMs in relevant respects by Google, is installed on over 95% of all mobile devices sold by OEMs utilizing a merchant mobile OS.
 Indeed, Android OS is installed on nearly 75% of all smart mobile devices sold by all OEMs, including even those OEMs that use a proprietary mobile OS they developed exclusively for their own use (such as Apple's iOS). - 56.
-A mobile ecosystem typically develops around a mobile OS, such as the Android OS.
+53. A mobile ecosystem typically develops around one or morea mobile OSsOS, such as the Android OS.
 The "Android ecosystem" is a system of mobile products (such as devices, apps and accessories) designed to be inter-dependent and compatible with each other and the Android OS.
 Ecosystem participants include an array of participating stakeholders, such as Google, OEMs that make Android-compatible devices, developers of Android-compatible apps, Android app distribution platforms, including app stores, the makers of ancillary hardware such as headphones or speakers, cellular carriers, and others. - 57.
-Mobile ecosystems benefit from substantial network effects-that is, the more developers that design useful apps for a specific mobile OS, the more consumers will be drawn to use the relevant OS for which those apps are designed; the more consumers that use an OS, the more developers want to develop even more apps for that OS.
+54. Mobile ecosystems benefit from substantial network effects-that is, the more developers that design useful apps for a specific mobile OS, the more consumers will be drawn to use the relevant OS for which those apps are designed; the more consumers that use an OS, the more developers want to develop even more apps for that OS.
 As determined in United States v.
-Microsoft Corp., 87 F. Supp.
-2d 30

-(D.D.C.
-2000), new entrants into an operating system market thus face an "applications" barrier to entry".
+Microsoft Corp., Inc., No. 98 123287 F. Supp.
+2d 30 (D.D.C.
+2000), new entrants into an operating system market thus face an "applications barrier to entry".
 An applications barrier to entry arises because a new operating system will be desirable to consumers only if a broad array of software applications can run on it, but software developers will find it profitable to create applications that run on an operating system only if there is a large existing base of users.

-- 58. To overcome this challenge and to attract app developers and users, Google has continuously represented that Android is an "open" ecosystem and that any ecosystem participant could create Android-compatible products without unnecessary restrictions.
+- 58. 55.
+To overcome this challenge and to attract app developers and users, Google has continuously represented that Android is an "open" ecosystem and that any ecosystem participant could create Android-compatible products without unnecessary restrictions.
 Indeed, Google LLC's CEO, Sundar Pichai, represented in 2014 that Android "is one of the most open systems that I've ever seen".
 And Andy Rubin, an Android founder who is described by some as the "Father of Android", said when he departed Google in 2013 that "at its core, Android has always been about openness". - 59.
-But the current reality is quite different.
+56. But the current reality is quite different.
 Despite these claims of openness, Google has now effectively closed the Android ecosystem through its tight control of the Android OS.
-And, as the dominant OS licensor, Google benefits from substantial network effects which makes participation on its platform a "must-have" market for developers. - 60.
-As further described below, Google uses the Android OS to restrict the apps and app stores OEMs are permitted to pre-install on the devices they make and to impose deterrents to the direct distribution of competing app stores and apps to Android users, all at the expense of competition in the Android ecosystem. - Because of Google's monopoly power in the Merchant Market for Mobile OSs, OEMs, developers and users cannot avoid such effects by choosing another mobile OS.
-OEMs such as ZTE and Nokia have stated that other non-
+And, as the dominant OS licensor, Google now benefits from these substantial network effects which makes participation on its platform a "must-have" market for developers. - 60.
+57. As further described below, Google uses the Android OS to restrict which the apps and app stores OEMs are permitted to pre-install on the devices they make and to impose deterrents to the direct distribution of competing app stores and apps to Android users, all at the expense of competition in the Android ecosystem. - 61.
+58. Because of Google's monopoly power in the Merchant Market for Mobile OSs, OEMs, developers and users cannot avoid such effects by choosing another mobile OS.
+OEMs such as ZTE and Nokia have stated that other https://blogs.wsj.com/digits/2013/03/13/andy-rubins-email-to-android-partners/?mod=WSJBlog.